matthewshan/edu-102-dotnet-code/exercises/durable-execution/README.md

 3. Add a new line after that to log a message at the Info level
    1. It should mention that the Workflow function has been invoked
    2. It should also include the name passed as input
-4. Before each call to Execute Activity, log a message at Debug level
+4. Before each call to Execute Activity, log a message at Information level
    1. It should also include the language code passed as input
 5. Save your changes